 Education, Guidance, and Support

 ALS in the Heartland has been honored to work with hundreds of families impacted by ALS.
-Our primary goal is to provide support, disease education, and – if needed, counseling - through the Patient Services team.
-Every individual is connected with an agency social worker to answer questions, connect to needed services, and provide emotional support.
+Our primary goal is to provide support, disease education, and guidance through the Patient Services team.
+Every individual is connected with an agency Patient Services Support Worker to answer questions, connect to needed services, and provide emotional support.
 These services can be provided in person, by telephone, or through other means such as Skype, e-mail, or text.
 Individuals and families may also find ease in using the agency’s Telehealth program which provides high-definition webcams to allow for secure, expedient connection to the Patient Services team.
 Register for Agency Services

 Respite Grant Program

 Equipment Loan Program

 ALS in the Heartland provides services and support across hundreds of miles.
 Often individuals diagnosed with ALS are required to travel for ALS Clinic appointments, medical exams, research activities, and support groups.
 To assist with these travel expenses, simply contact a Patient Services Support Worker (Emily or Mikayla) to determine how we can help.
 Emily or Mikayla can be reached at 402-592-2374.

 Information and Community Resources